 I paid special attention to the small details important to elderly with shaky hands and stroke victims with limited mobility.
-Puzzle size & shape is determined by Alzheimer’s, Dementia & Stroke Patients physical needs.
+Puzzle size & shape should be determined by Alzheimer’s, Dementia & Stroke Patients physical needs.

 Each puzzle piece of Memory Jogging Puzzles is determined by user level or stage in Alzheimer’s Disease, Dementia care and elderly patients with disabilities.